 CREATE A HEALTHY ROUTINE

 Healthy eating habits and a good night’s rest can significantly impact your child’s performance.
 Ensure that they sleep early for proper relaxation before the exam day.
-An adequate diet, on the other hand, will improve their physical and mental well-being.
+On the other hand, an adequate diet will improve their physical and mental well-being.

 CREATE A RELAXED ATMOSPHERE BEFORE THE TEST DAY.